 ART.
 4...
-Illegal use of detached player equipment (8-3-3a, b and c) or an illegal glove/mitt does not cause ball to immediately become dead.
+Illegal use of detached player equipment (8-3-3a, 8-3-3b, 8-3-3c) or an illegal glove/mitt does not cause ball to immediately become dead.
 If each runner advances to or beyond the base which he would reach as a result of the award, the infraction is ignored.
 Any runner who advances beyond the base he would be awarded does so at his own risk and may be put out.